Neil-Patel-12/Live-chat-application/README.md

 You can view the app here: http://neilpatel12.pythonanywhere.com/  <br>
 ## How it works
-This Live Chat Application uses Flask for handling HTTP requests, uses SocketIO for real-time communication (no need for data base), and a <br>
-HTML/CSS for the front end.
+This Live Chat Application uses Flask for handling HTTP requests, uses SocketIO for real-time communication (no need for data base), and a HTML/CSS for the front end.
 The server manages chat rooms, user information, nd message history in memory.
-The real-time communication is <br>
-done through SocketIO events.
-This allows for a interactive chat experience! <br>
+The real-time communication is done through SocketIO events.
+This allows for a interactive chat experience!

+## Deep Dive into how the Server works using Flask (the micro web framework)
+1. Flask Setup: First I initialized the Flask Setup using (‘app’).
+Then initialize SocketIO instance (‘socketio’) associated with the Flask app.
+Also, setup a secret key for each session management in Flask.
+2. Room Management: I stored information in a HashMap called (rooms = {}), it stored information about the chat rooms, such as number of members and messages.
+Also, create a (def generate_unique_code(Length):) function to create a new code for each new room.
+3. Setting-up Routes: used decorators such as “@app.route("/", methods=["POST", "GET"])” and “@app.route("/room")” to handle events.
+The (def home():) function handles both GET and POST requests.
+Renders the home.html template on GET.
+On POST, processes user input, validates it, and redirects to the appropriate room.
+The (def room():) function Renders the room.html template, checking if the user is properly authenticated.
+4. SocketIO Event Handlers & Notifications: (using Flask/python Decorators)
+   - Def message(data): Handles incoming messages from clients.
+Broadcasts the message to all clients in the same room and stores it in the server's memory.
+   - Def connect(auth): Handles client connections, joins the client to the specified room, and broadcasts a notification about the new user.
+   - Def disconnect(): Handles client disconnections, updates the number of members in the room, and broadcasts a notification about the user leaving.

 ## main.py
 - Flask Setup: Initializes a Flask app and sets a secret key for session management. <br>